By Jill Brooke

 The era of modern roses was established in 1867 with the introduction of the first hybrid tea, ‘La France,’ by the French breeder Guillot.
 This variety was considered unique for a number of important horticultural reasons.

 First, it possessed the general habit of a hybrid perpetual as well as the elegantly shaped buds and free-flowering character of a tea rose.
 By the late 20th century, more than 10,000 hybrid teas had been bred with great success.

 The introduction of La France heralded the era of modern roses.
-Breeders were quick to recognize that planned parenthood could evolve new flower forms, size, growth habit and colors.
-Therefore, the following new classifications based on growth habit evolved.
+Breeders were quick to recognize that planned parenthood could evolve new flower forms, sizes, growth habits and colors.
+Therefore, the following new classifications based on growth habits evolved.